vgs-samples/vgs-collect-show-react-native-demo/README.md

 and replace `vaultId` with your organization
 <a href="https://www.verygoodsecurity.com/docs/terminology/nomenclature#vault" target="_blank">vault id</a>.

+Launch the application using the below command:

+`npx run-ios`

 **Android**: Setup `"<VAULT_ID>"`.

 For VGS Collect Android SDK, open [SharedConfig.java](https://github.com/vgs-samples/vgs-collect-show-react-native-demo/blob/master/android/app/src/main/java/com/collectrndemo/simple/modules/SharedConfig.java).
 Replace the `<VAULT_ID>` with your <a href="https://www.verygoodsecurity.com/docs/terminology/nomenclature#vault" target="_blank">vault id</a>, and replace `<ENVIRONMENT>` with your environment (`sandbox` or `live`).

+Ensure the Android SDK is available on your PATH:

+`export ANDROID_HOME="~/Library/Android/sdk"`

+Launch the application using the below command:

+`npm run android`

 ### Step 5